gwlim/openwrt-sfe-flowoffload-ath79/README.md

 ---------

 ```

-Switched to ath79, note ar71xx is being slowly deprecated, it will not receive updates so please port your devices to ath79 at openwrt.org
+**Switched to ath79, note ar71xx is being deprecated, it will not receive updates soon so please port your devices to ath79 at openwrt.org**
 Updated to kernel 4.19 for ath79
 Fix up all unaligned memory accesses on ath79
 Optimize SFE for IPv4 and IPv6
 Fix up LuCI code for SFE
+Fix up IPv6 SFE Offloading
+Fixed up forgotten size optimization for kernel 4.19
+Add support for modded flash expansion for ath79

 ```